 Unauthorized clearing and grubbing will result in a fine and remediation may be required.
-Unauthorized clearing and grubbing during the construction of improvements will result in immediate forfeiture of the Compliance Deposit and suspension of all construction activity on the property until a Remediation Plan, which may include replacement of plant materials, has been reviewed and approved by the ARC and a new Compliance Deposit has been received by the ARC.
-In addition to the loss of the Compliance Deposit, fines may also be assessed for unauthorized clearing and grubbing.
+Unauthorized clearing and grubbing during the construction of improvements will result in immediate forfeiture of the Compliance Deposit and suspension of all construction activity on the property.
+Construction activity will be allowed to resume once a Remediation Plan has been reviewed and approved by the ARC and a new Compliance Deposit has been received.
+In addition to the loss of the Compliance Deposit, fines may be assessed for this unauthorized clearing and grubbing and replacements for trees and other landscape material may be required as part of the Remediation Plan.

-5.10 GRADING AND EXCAVATION
+4.10 EXCAVATION AND GRADING

-It is anticipated townhouse neighborhoods may require more extensive grading than development on single family lots, given the density of development and the need to accommodate a variety of improvements within a relatively small space.
-Nevertheless, each townhouse neighborhood and associated townhouses shall be developed with minimal modification of the existing topography, site features, trees, and vegetation, to the extent practicable.
-Townhouses should be designed to fit their sloping sites rather than the site made to fit an inappropriate design.
-Sloping sites should utilize designs that take up the grade changes within the townhouse's footprint and accommodate site features, such as rock outcroppings and trees.
+To the maximum extent feasible, each homesite shall be developed with minimal modification of the existing topography, site features, trees, and vegetation.
+House designs should be designed to fit their sloping sites rather than the site made to fit an inappropriate design.
+Sloping sites should utilize designs that take up the grade changes within the dwelling's footprint and accommodate site features such as rock outcroppings and trees.
 Topographic transitions between improvements and lot setbacks must appear natural.
-Grading near or within the lot setbacks may not result in abrupt transitions to adjacent lots, the golf course, Common Areas, or roadways.
+Grading near or within the lot setbacks may not result in abrupt transitions to adjacent homesites, the golf course, common areas, or roadways.